jevoncode/book-buddy/README.md

 4. (Optional) In the side panel, you can configure the Ollama API URL.
 The default is `http://localhost:11434/api/chat`.

-You should now see `Book Buddy 0.1` in your extensions.
-Go to any web page, select the text you want to learn more about or are confused about, and use the extension to get an explanation.
+You should now see `Book Buddy 0.1` in your list of extensions.
+To use it, visit any web page, select the text you want more information about or are confused about, right-click, and choose `Hey!
+Buddy` from the menu.
+This will use the extension to provide an explanation.

 # Additional Configuration